thomasdstewart/tomsweb/content/post/pizza/index.md

 When healthy you can save flower you can pause a starter in a fridge.
 Take it out of the fridge and feed about 4-6 hours before using, eg First thing Friday morning for Saturday night Pizza.

+## Naming your starter
+Aparently you can name your started after 2 weeks, we called ours Moby.

 ## Pizza Dough
 1. Feed starter before 9am.
 2. Make the dough around lunch time, mix 450g flour and 4g of salt afterwards then mix 280ml water together and let it sit for a bit (10-30min).